rethinkdb/rethinkdb-rs/api/javascript/control-structures/js.md

 `timeout` is the number of seconds before `r.js` times out.
 The default value is 5 seconds.

-__Example:__ Concatenate two strings using Javascript'
+__Example:__ Concatenate two strings using JavaScript.

 ```js
 r.js("'str1' + 'str2'").run(conn, callback)
 ```

-__Example:__ Select all documents where the 'magazines' field is greater than 5 by running Javascript on the server.
+__Example:__ Select all documents where the 'magazines' field is greater than 5 by running JavaScript on the server.

 ```js
 r.table('marvel').filter(